KevinGastelum/MyQuantsFinance/README.md

 Key Terms:

 - **Derivatives** - AKA Options | Futures | Perpetuals 📈 - used to trade with margin (see line below).
-- **Margin/Leverage** - Some Exchanges allow you to borrow $ to execute a trade 💰.
+- **Margin/Leverage** - Some Exchanges allow you to borrow $ to execute a trade with the risk of being Liquidated.
+This occurs once your liquidity runs out 💰.
-  <br> $1,000 with 10x margin = $10,000 (Use with CAUTION ⚠️ this also means your losing money 10x faster) liquidation occurs once your liquidity runs out.
+  <br> $1,000 with 10x margin = $10,000 (Use with CAUTION ⚠️ this also means your losing money 10x faster)
 - **Liquidity** (Fancy way of saying Funds) 💧
 - **Assets** - Equities (Fancy name for Stocks), Commodities, Cryptocurrencies 📉📈